 Unlike some other states, Florida doesn't prohibit plea bargaining in DUI cases.
 There are, however, restrictions.
 Generally, plea bargaining for a lesser charge is prohibited in cases where:

 However, motorists convicted of a reckless driving offense that involved drugs or alcohol—in addition to the normal reckless driving penalties—must complete a DUI substance abuse education course and evaluation.
 Depending on the results of the evaluation, the person might also have to complete substance abuse treatment.
-(Fla.
-Stat. § 316.192(5) (2017).)

-If you've been arrest for driving under the influence, talk to an experienced local DUI attorney.
+If you've been arrested for driving under the influence, talk to an experienced local DUI attorney.
 The facts of every case are different.
 A qualified DUI lawyer can talk to you about what the possibilities are for your case.